Mahmoud M. Ayoub: In the media

-In 2009 Ayoub voiced his opinion regarding the idea of a U.S. Muslim college, believing Muslims are better off attending established American schools, saying U.S. Muslims badly need a seminary since there are none in the country: "I don't know that I would send my child to go to a college where they can only learn tradition.
+In 2009 Mahmoud Ayoub voiced his opinion regarding the idea of a U.S. Muslim college, believing Muslims are better off attending established American schools, saying U.S. Muslims badly need a seminary since there are none in the country: "I don't know that I would send my child to go to a college where they can only learn tradition.
 Young people have to live, I like mixing people.
 I don't like ghettos."

-On 24 March 2015 the Peace Islands Institute brought together Mahmoud M. Ayoub and Neset Ulusal of Quinnipiac University for a discussion entitled "Muslim Voices Against Extremism".
+On 24 March 2015, the Peace Islands Institute brought together Mahmoud M. Ayoub and Neset Ulusal of Quinnipiac University for a discussion entitled "Muslim Voices Against Extremism".

-In a 2015 article Ayoub's work was mentioned as helping develop a scholarly approach to inter-faith relations between Islam and Christianity.
+In a 2015 article Mahmoud Ayoub's work was mentioned as helping develop a scholarly approach to inter-faith relations between Islam and Christianity.

-In 2016 Ayoub was mentioned being the “driving force behind establishing the chair and raising money for it” regarding the first academic chair in North America dedicated to Shi’i studies at Hartford to help complementing and contrasting dialogue balancing the predominant Sunni view of Islamic thought.
+In 2016 Ayoub was mentioned being the “driving force behind establishing the chair and raising money for it” regarding the first academic chair in North America dedicated to Shi’i studies at Hartford to help complement and contrast dialogue balancing the predominant Sunni view of Islamic thought.

 Controversy

-In 2008 Ayoub was instrumental in persuading the International Institute of Islamic Thought (IIIT) into donating $1.5 million for the Temple University Seminary chair office.
-This effort was met with warnings from David Horowitz claiming the IIIT group had funded terrorism and having terrorist ties.
+In 2008, Mahmoud Ayoub was instrumental in persuading the International Institute of Islamic Thought (IIIT) to donate $1.5 million to the Temple University Seminary chair office.
+This effort was met with warnings from David Horowitz claiming that IIIT had funded terrorism and had terrorist ties.
 After the university seemed unable to publicly respond with an open acceptance or rejection of the donation, the IIIT withdrew its offer in December of that year.
 Although IIIT had been investigated by the Federal Bureau of Investigation and the Department of Homeland Security after the domestic terrorist attacks on 11 September 2001, no charges were brought against their organization.

 Awards

-In 2012, Mr. Ayoub received the Distinguished Scholar Award from the International Institute of Islamic Thought (IIIT).
+In 2012, Mahmoud Ayoub received the Distinguished Scholar Award from the International Institute of Islamic Thought (IIIT).

 Mahmoud has received a Kent Doctoral Fellowship, a Fulbright scholarship and a Canada Council Fellowship.

 Death

-Mahmoud M. Ayoub died in Montreal where he lived for the past several years on 31 October 2021.
+Mahmoud M. Ayoub died in Montreal, where he lived for the past several years, on 31 October 2021.